brainphreak/html5-ascii-video-player/README.md

 ## Test Video

 A test video is included in the repository.
-You can play it by clicking the "PLAY HACKERS CLIP" button.
+You can play it by clicking the "PLAY HACKERS CLIP" button, which loads "Hackers (1995) Original Trailer.mp4".

 ## Deployment